 M3 Data Recovery is a professional data recovery software which can easily solve "Drive X:\ is not accessible.
 There is not enough space on disk." issue in Windows 10/8/7/Vista/XP and Windows Server 2016/2012/2008/2003.

-Tutorial to fix "Drive not accessible" issue and then recover data with M3 Data Recovery
+Tutorial to fix "Drive not accessible" issue and then recover lost data with M3 Data Recovery

 Step 1: Install, launch M3 Data Recovery and then select RAW Drive Recovery module.

 Step 2: Select the inaccessible drive and then click Next to continue.
 M3 Data Recovery will check the related file system information and rebuild corrupted file system information.

 Step 3: Check the files in inaccessible drive.